Karolina Kowalkiewicz

-Karolina Kowalkiewicz (born 15 October 1985) is a Polish mixed martial artist.
-She currently fights for the Ultimate Fighting Championship (UFC).
+Karolina Kowalkiewicz (born October 15, 1985) is a Polish mixed martial artist.
+She currently competes in the women's Strawweight division of the Ultimate Fighting Championship (UFC).
 She is the former KSW Women's Flyweight Champion.

 Mixed martial arts career

 Early career

 Kowalkiewicz began her mixed martial arts career at the age of sixteen when she began training in Krav Maga.
 She later trained in Muay Thai and decided to make it a career.
 She fought two amateur fights before turning pro.

 Kowalkiewicz made her professional debut in her native Poland in May 2012.
 Over the next three-and-a-half years she amassed an undefeated record of seven wins against no losses.
 She fought primarily for the Poland-based KSW promotion - where she was the Flyweight champion - and also made her U.S. debut for Invicta FC in November 2014.

 Ultimate Fighting Championship

 In late October 2015, it was announced that Kowalkiewicz had signed with the UFC.
 She faced Randa Markos on December 19, 2015 at UFC on FOX 17.
 She was successful in her debut, winning the fight by unanimous decision.

 Kowalkiewicz next faced Heather Jo Clark on May 8, 2016 at UFC Fight Night 87 in Rotterdam, Netherlands.
 She won the fight via unanimous decision.